krlawrence/graph/sample-code/README.md

 Files with a ".java" extension are stand alone Java applications that need to be compiled and run using a Java JDK.

+Files with a ".py" extension are stand alone Python applications that require the Gremlin Python library to have been installed using PIP or an equivalent method.

 Some of the samples use data from CSV files that can be found in the *'/sample-data'* folder.